Can My Dog Have THC? THC Toxicity In Pets is Dangerous

 “With its legalization in various states across the United States, marijuana is becoming very common in households for medicinal purposes.
 In fact, over the past 6 years, Pet Poison Helpline has experienced a 448% increase in marijuana cases.”

 If you believe your pet may have ingested a product containing THC rush them to the nearest ER Vet or call the ANIMAL POISON CONTROL CENTER 24/7 at (855) 764-7661 Your pet may show signs immediately or up to 12 hours after ingesting.
 Just like in people, THC can affect every pet differently.
-They also have more receptors, making them more sensitive.
+They also have more receptors than we do, making them more sensitive to the THC.

 Common symptoms to look for are: